AdguardTeam/AdguardKnowledgeBase/05.android/03.features/01.stealth-mode/docs.en.md

 **Hide Referer from third-parties**

-Referer is one of HTTP headers for browser-to-server request.
-It contains the URL of request source.
-If you advance from one page to another, Referer will save the URL of the initial page.
-The server is often equipped with software that analyzes Referer and extracts various information from it.
-Enabling this option hides the current website from third-party sites by changing the HTTP header.
+Referer is one of HTTP headers for browser-to-server request. -> Referer is one of the HTTP headers of browser-to-server requests.
+It contains the URL of request source. -> It contains the request source URL.
-You can also set a Referer of your choice by typing it into the **Custom Referer** field.
+Referer will save the URL of the initial page -> Referer will store the URL of the initial page You can also set a Referer of your choice by typing it into the **Custom Referer** field.
 Leave the field empty to use the default Referer.

 **Hide your User-Agent **